 Here are a few common surgical treatments:

-- Sclerotherapy – One of the most popular options for spider vein treatment.
-This is a very straightforward procedure during which your doctor injects a solution into your spider veins.
+- Sclerotherapy – One of the most popular treatment options for spider vein removal.
+This is a very straightforward procedure during which your doctor injects a sclerosant solution into your spider veins.
 The solution irritates the vein, forcing it to close up.
 The blood will then be rerouted to other healthy veins.

 - Radio Frequency Ablation – This is a treatment that uses radio energy to generate heat, causing the vein to seal up and be reabsorbed into the body.